-Find out more at carersuk.org/scotland/carerscredit Support for young carers If you're looking after a family member or friend and are 18 or under, you may be eligible for some of the support listed below and you can ask for an assessment of your needs as a young carer (see page 12).
-Young Carer Grant This is a yearly payment of £383.75 in 2024/25 for young carers in Scotland.
+Find out more at carersuk. org/scotland/carers-credit Support for young carers If you're looking after a family member or friend and are 18 or under, you may be eligible for some of the support listed below and you can ask for an assessment of your needs as a young carer (see page 12).
+Young Carer Grant This is a yearly payment of £390.25 in 2025/26 for young carers in Scotland.
 To be able to get a Young Carer Grant, you must: - be 16, 17 or 18 years old - have been caring for one to three people who have a qualifying benefit for an average of 16 hours a week for at least the last three months - have not been receiving Carer's Allowance or Carer Support Payment for providing this care.
 If you care for more than one person, you can combine the hours of the people you care for to an average 16 hours a week.
-For more details about the Young Carer Grant and how to claim, visit mygov.scot/young-carer-grant/about-the-grant Young Scot Package All young carers, aged 11-18, are entitled to access the package of non-cash benefits as part of a special young carers package within the Young Scot National Entitlement Card.
-The package includes digital vouchers, access to subscriptions and exclusive opportunities The young carers package is part of the Young Scot National Entitlement card.
+For more details about the Young Carer Grant and how to claim, visit mygov.scot/young-carer-grant/about-the-grant Young Scot Package All young carers, aged 11-18, are entitled to access a package of non-cash benefits as part of a special young carers package within the Young Scot National Entitlement Card.
+The package includes digital vouchers, access to subscriptions and exclusive opportunities.
 Visit the Young Scot Young Carers page for more details: young.scot/get-informed/national/young-carers-package-of-opportunities All children and young people aged between 5 and 22 can now also receive free bus travel.
 Find out more: mygov.scot/under-22s-bus-pass Disability benefits for the person you are looking after The person you are looking after may be entitled to disability benefits to help pay for the extra costs of long-term illness or disability.
 Disability benefits are not dependent on how much money the person you are looking after has, and they are not based on their National Insurance record.
 However, there are conditions they would have to meet in order to receive one of these.
-In Scotland some disability benefits for adults and children are changing.
-Child Disability Payment (CDP) replaces Disability Living Allowance (DLA) for Children and Adult Disability Payment (ADP) replaces Personal Independence Payment (PIP) for working age adults.
-Qualifying criteria are broadly the same.
-If the person you care for is already receiving either DLA or PIP, they will gradually be transferred to Social Security Scotland but you will not need to do anything and your benefit will continue to be paid.
-If you are claiming for the first time for your child or an adult of working age that you care for: Child Disability Payment (CDP) If you are looking after a child under 16 then you could claim CDP for them.
+In Scotland, there have been recent changes to some disability benefits for adults and children.
+Child Disability Payment (CDP) replaces Disability Living Allowance (DLA) for children and Adult Disability Payment (ADP) replaces Personal Independence Payment (PIP) for working age adults.
+Scottish Adult Disability Living Allowance replaces Disability Living Allowance for all adults in Scotland and Pension Age Disability Payment replaces Attendance Allowance.
+Qualifying criteria are broadly the same though.
+All children have already been moved to CDP, but if an adult you care for is receiving PIP, DLA or Attendance Allowance, they will gradually be transferred to Social Security Scotland.
+They will not need to do anything and their benefit will continue to be paid.
+If you are claiming for the first time for your child or an adult of working age that you care for: Child Disability Payment (CDP) If you are looking after a child under 16, you could claim CDP for them.
 CDP has a care component which may be awarded if the child needs help with personal care (such as dressing, washing or using the toilet) or supervision to make sure they are safe, because of their illness or disability.
 The help the child needs must be substantially more than the help needed by a child of the same age without the illness or disability.
 CDP also has a mobility component which may be awarded if the child needs help getting around.